greg-raven/Impeachment-Chronicles/_posts/2017-02-16-today-we-delivered-over-850000-signatures-to-congress-calling-for-an-impeachment-investigation.md

 ---
-title: 'Today we delivered over 850,000 signatures to Congress calling for an impeachment investigation'
+title: "Today we delivered over 850,000 signatures to Congress calling for an impeachment investigation"
 layout: post
 author:
 - impeachdonaldtrumpnow.org